JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/openai.md

 ## OpenAI API

-To use this extension, you must have credits loaded into your OpenAI account.
+You must have credits loaded into your OpenAI account to use this extension.
 This extension uses the Official OpenAI API, a [paid API](https://openai.com/api/pricing/).

 If you do not have credits, the extension will show the following OpenAI API error: